Atticus29/dataJitsu/specs.md

     - [ ] TODO link to how to lose them

   - [ ] //TODO flesh out getMainAnnotatorOfMatch
-- [ ] Improve moveCategory capture with a getCategoryFromItem method... it should use moves.ts, I think
+- [ ] Improve eventCategory capture with a getCategoryFromItem method... it should use moves.ts, I think
 - [ ] Add way to handle when someone is not connected
 - [ ] Track who flags things
 - [ ] What happens when a user tries to rate their own annotation currently?